secureCodeBox/documentation/docs/how-tos/scanning-web-applications.md

 ```bash
 kubectl apply -f scan.yaml
 ```
 The ConfigMap right now is minimal.
-So we can start modifiying and adding to it to fit our needs.
+So we can start modifying and adding to it to fit our needs.
 For example let's start by setting the scope that we want for our scan.
 This is done by adding and excluding the paths that the scanner will use.
 This usually makes the scans faster.
 Our ConfigMap will then look like this.